Mahdi-Moalla/isic-skin-cancer-classification/README.md

 - The  training and preprocessing code files are all logged to MLFlow for reproducibility.
 We also fixed initial randomness seeds to emphasize on the same goal.

+- The dataset presented a couple of challenges:
+  - The test set is negligible (3 samples) and without labels.
+We decided to split the original training set into a new training set and a new test set (80%-20%).
+The new test set is used to simulate monitoring.
+  - The number of positive samples (skin cancer lesions) is too low compared to the total number of samples (400 positive samples from ~~ 400000 samples).
+To create the new test set, we used a stratified split (20% of the positive samples are in the new test set).
+Moreover, in the training, we used a stratified k-fold cross validation (to assess the model performance) followed by training on the whole training set.
+Unless we obtain more positive samples (or possibly generate new ones using generative AI), we can not further split the training data into training and validation.

 ### Model Deployment